RachanaDevi/parallel-change/Java/README.md

 - The reason the Price has a method named `greaterThanNinetyNine` instead of `hasDiscount` is because why should a price know whether its value is eligible for discount.
 Your 10 rupees note does not have the knowledge whether it will get discount in Amazon or not

+- As another client `ImagineThisIsAClientInADifferentRepository` is using the method calculateTotalPrice() we can't alter return type to return Price